nimamot/COGS300/README.md

 Welcome to **The Circuit Breakers'** GitHub repository!
 This is not just a collection of COGS 300 labs—it's a playground for creative problem-solving, experimentation, and exploration.
 We embrace **bricolage**, an approach where we build, tinker, and remix ideas to deepen our understanding of cognitive systems.

-This repository is not meant to be a rigid template but rather a **source of inspiration**.
+This repository is meant to be a  **source of inspiration**.
 Feel free to experiment, break things, and rebuild them in new ways.
 After all, true learning happens at the edges of structure and chaos. 🚀

 ## Table of Contents